jvasileff/ceylon-dart/README.md

     $ ./helloworld 'Ceylon on Dart, without the Java!!'
     Hello, Ceylon on Dart, without the Java!!!

-Of course, you'll want to write much more sophisticated programs that take full advantage of Ceylon's advanced but easy to use type system and features.
+Of course, you'll want to write much more sophisticated programs that take advantage of Ceylon's advanced but easy to use type system and features.
 To learn more, see the [Ceylon language tour](http://ceylon-lang.org/documentation/1.2/tour/).

 You can also try Ceylon [online](http://try.ceylon-lang.org), but be sure to copy the examples locally, and try them out on the Dart backend!

+#### About the `ceylon new` Command

+Note that the `ceylon new` command is not Dart specific; it is a standard command available with Ceylon 1.2.0.
+For help using the command, use `ceylon help new`.

+You may notice options to create Eclipse and Ant configuration files.
+While Eclipse and Ant support is not currently available for the Dart backend, these options may still be useful, as you might use Eclipse to develop a module using the Java or JavaScript backend, and then drop to the CLI to compile for Dart.

+Also note that the first argument to `ceylon new` must be the name of a template.
+Of the three templates available as part of Ceylon 1.2.0, `hello-world` and `simple` can be used for Dart projects.
+For example, to get started with a blank project, you might use:

+    ceylon new simple --module-name=com.mydomain.myproject myprojectDir

 ### SDK Modules Included in DP1